Hiccup246/jameswatt/README.md

 - Update old portfolio netlify deployment config and domains
 - Update old portfolio github names
 - Update existing github name to be v2 portfolio site
-- Implement dark theme using
-  - 2C3639 as brown
-  - 292929 as white
+- Experement with different dark mode colors and choose a final one